richelbilderbeek/awk_course/lesson_plans/20240122/README.md

 # Lesson plan

-- Awk
+- AWK
 - Teacher: Richel
 - Day: Monday 2024-01-22

 Teaching goals:

-- Learners feel that Awk is something they can do
+- Learners feel that AWK is something they can do
 - Learners work in small groups
 - Learners have enough breaks
 - Practice to use the fundamental teaching cycle (as discussed in Mike Bell's 'The